 What are the income requirements?

 Your gross income (income before taxes) must be at or below 185 percent of the U.S. poverty income guidelines in order to be eligible for WIC according to income.
-The following chart is the income guidelines for most states from July 1, 2014, to June 30, 2015.
+This link takes you to the federal guidelines for each state.
+You can also contact your local WIC office.
+This chart is effective July 2019 to June 30 2020.

 Certain individuals and families may automatically qualify for WIC if they already participate in programs such as Medicaid, TANF (Temporary assistance for needy families) or certain other state programs.
 Contact your local WIC office for more information.